Gauged Gromov-Witten theory for small spheres: The zero-area limit

-\begin{proof} As in the previous theorem, after gauge transformation and passing to a subsequence we may assume that $A_\nu$ converges in $C^0$ to a trivial connection $A_0$.
-On any set on which the first derivative is bounded, ${u}_\nu$ converges to a holomorphic map to $X$ and $A_\nu$ converges to $A_0$ uniformly in all derivatives.
-The discussion of bubbling is similar to that in \cite{fixed} and will be omitted.
-The result is that ${u}_\nu$ Gromov converges to a stable section ${u}_0$, uniformly on all derivatives on compact subsets of the bubbling set.
-Integrating the vortex equation using the given trivialization gives $\int_{\Sigma} u_0^* \Phi = 0$ as before, where $u_0$ is the restriction of ${u}_0$ to the principal component. \end{proof}
+\begin{proof}[Proof of Theorem \ref{limthm}] As in the proof of Theorem \ref{compactnobubbles}, after gauge transformation and passing to a subsequence we may assume that $A_\nu$ converges in $C^0$ to a flat connection $A_\infty$, which defines a trivialization of $P$.
+On any set on which the first derivative is bounded, the principal component of ${u}_\nu$ converges to a holomorphic map to $X$ and $A_\nu$ converges to $A_\infty$ uniformly in all derivatives as before.
+Gromov convergence of $u_\nu$ to a stable map $u_\infty$ follows by Ott's arguments in \cite{ott:remov}, using the fact that $\rho_\nu \to 0$ implies that the bounds \cite[(2.25)]{ott:remov} are satisfied.
+In particular, if $u_{\nu,0}$ resp $u_{\infty,0}$ denotes the principal component then $ u_{\nu,0}$ converges to $u_{\infty,0}$ uniformly in all derivatives on compact subsets of the complement of the (finite) bubbling set $Z$.
+Integrating the vortex equation gives